brahmateja1512/Radar-System-Using-Arduino/README.md

 Step 1: Hardware Assembly

-Mounting: Secure the Ultrasonic Sensor onto the Servo motor horn using electrical tape, hot glue, or a 3D-printed bracket.

-Base: Fix the Servo motor to a stationary base so only the horn (and sensor) rotates.
+Mounting: Secure the Ultrasonic Sensor onto the Servo motor horn using electrical tape, hot glue, or a 3D-printed bracket.Base: Fix the Servo motor to a stationary base so only the horn (and sensor) rotates.
 Wiring: Connect all components according to the Circuit Diagram.

 Step 2: Flash the Arduino

 Open the Arduino IDE.
 Load the file radar_arduino.ino.
 Connect your Arduino UNO to the PC.
 Select the correct Board and Port in Tools.
 Click Upload.
 Verify: Open Serial Monitor (9600 baud).
 You should see data streaming: 15,10., 16,10., etc.
 Close the Serial Monitor before proceeding to the next step.

 Step 3: Run the Visualization

 Download and install Processing 4.
 Open the file radar_processing.pde.
 Configuring the Port:

 The script attempts to use the first available serial port (Serial.list()[0]).